 Taking its toll

-“Lulu and her mum Clare have spent over 130 nights in hospital this year and many more as an outpatient, while I’ve continued working full-time to pay the bills and keep a stable home for our 11-year-old son, Archie,” says Rob.
+“Lulu and her mum Clare have spent so many nights in hospital this year and many more as an outpatient, while I’ve continued working full-time to pay the bills and keep a stable home for our 11-year-old son, Archie,” says Rob.

 “Clare had to give up her dream job working with children and when all this is happening you struggle with the cost of cancer, being one income down.
 The hospital is 40 miles away from home and this year we have done an additional 20,000 miles.”

-So her family want to access the Bivalent Vaccine clinical trial at the Memorial Sloan Kettering Cancer Center in New York, which is showing promising signs in reducing the likelihood of relapse.
+So her family fundraised for £162,000 to access the Bivalent Vaccine clinical trial at the Memorial Sloan Kettering Cancer Center in New York, which is showing promising signs in reducing the likelihood of relapse.
 The treatment is not available on the NHS or privately in the UK.